 The sixth form library supports all subject qualifications and promotes learning through a wide range of resources in a variety of media.
-Students have access to book based materials, online materials and e-resources, periodicals, journals, DVD and audio materials.
+Students have access to books, online materials and e-resources, periodicals, journals, and audio-visual materials.
 Photocopying and print facilities are also available as are a range of national, international and local newspapers.
 The library has a careers section where information is available on further and higher education, employment, occupations, gap year and voluntary work.